 We are not re-opening, because the church was never closed.
 WE ARE THE CHURCH and we will continue to BE THE CHURCH as we re-gather for public worship gatherings in-person and online.

-- 100 People max in the Fellowship Hall
+- Overflow seating available in the Fellowship Hall.

 Click below for the full Regathering Plan and all details.
 Remember, this Regathering Plan is subject to updates as more information unfolds.